Diagnosing AI Explanation Methods with Folk Concepts of Behavior: The Narratives of AI Explanation Methods

-\noindentparagraph{\textbf{Function.}} Feature attribution methods are counterfactual explanations which provide \textit{representation causes}, where the counterfactual context is derived from the nature of the perturbation.
-For example, in the case of gradient-based attribution, the importance measure is an expectation over continuous noise perturbations, and therefore the explanation is an aggregation of all counterfactual contexts for which the noise was applied; and in the case of LIME, it is an expectation over discrete perturbations.
+\noindentparagraph{\textbf{Folk concepts.}} Feature attribution methods provide \textit{representation causes}---regions in the input to the model (e.g., phrases in text or pixels in image) that especially influenced how the model represents the input.
+However, they traditionally do not provide information on how the models represent those regions internally.

-\noindentparagraph{Demonstration (\textit{restaurant review}).} Suppose that in a \textit{sentiment classification} task, a classifying model predicts the binary sentiment polarity of a restaurant review: \begin{quote} Best \underline{Mexican} I’ve ever had! $\longrightarrow$ \textit{positive} \end{quote} Where the underlined text is the part of the input attributed as important to the \textit{positive} classification.
-This explanation is communicating a representation cause: If this part of the input changed, then the classifier's internal representation of the input will change significantly, and therefore the decision would also change.
+\noindentparagraph{Demonstration (\textit{restaurant review}).} Suppose that in a \textit{sentiment classification} task, a classifying model predicts the binary sentiment polarity of a restaurant review: \begin{quote} Best \underline{Mexican} I’ve ever had! $\longrightarrow$ \textit{positive} \end{quote} Where the underlined text is the explanation.
+This explanation is likely to be interpreted as a representation cause: The claim is that if this part of the input changed, then the classifier's internal representation of the input will change significantly, and therefore the decision would also change.

-\noindentparagraph{\textbf{Potential failure (\textit{implicit context, implicit representation}).}} There is no claim in the explanation on what the counterfactual event is, or how the classifier is using the attributed word towards its decision.
-Therefore, the explainee will potentially assume these missing elements, since they are intuitive to comprehending behavior.
-In this case, there are multiple possibilities for the role that the representation cause had on the AI's representation: \begin{quote} (1) Best \underline{Indian} I’ve ever had! \textit{(counterfactual intervening on country identity)} \\ (2) Best \underline{fish} I’ve ever had! \textit{(counterfactual intervening on food category)} \end{quote} This ambiguity is a potential point of fragility in the explainee's comprehension of the model's behavior, since the explainee may assume one of the possible options, and discover a contradiction if the assumption is incorrect.
+\noindentparagraph{\textbf{Potential failure (\textit{implicit contrast case and internal representation}).}} The explanation is missing what the classifier is representing in the attributed phrase, and what type of intervention on this phrase would change the classifier's representation.
+Therefore, the explainee is at risk of assuming what these missing are.
+For illustration, below are two possible assumptions about this representation and contrast case: \begin{quote} (1) Best \underline{Indian} I’ve ever had! \textit{(country identity)} \\ (2) Best \underline{fish} I’ve ever had! \textit{(food category)} \end{quote} This ambiguity is a potential point of fragility in the explainee's comprehension of the model's behavior.
+Without additional clarity on these folk concepts, the explainee may assume one of the options, and discover a contradiction if the assumption is incorrect.